Team4585/Laika-2019/readme.md

 # FRC 2019 Robot Code

 This is the code for Team 4585's 2019 Robot: Laika!
 Below, there are instructions to opening this repository in Eclipse and IntelliJ.
-Additionally, it has instructions on how to build and deply the robot
+Additionally, it has instructions on how to build and deploy the robot

 ## Setup Instructions